Arshia-Izadyar/Clone-Digikala/README.md

 users have profile page

-every user can change adres list for the account
+every user can change address list for the account

 CDRUD is possible on user Addresses